TaitoUnited/full-stack-template/CONFIGURATION.md

 # Configuration

-> TIP: To save some time, start your application locally while you are configuring the project: `taito install`, `taito start`, `taito init`.
+> TIP: To save some time, start your application locally while you are configuring the project: `taito env apply`, `taito start`, `taito init`.
 NOTE: Requires [Node.js](https://nodejs.org/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on host.

 This file has been copied from [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/).
 Keep modifications minimal and improve the [original](https://github.com/TaitoUnited/SERVER-TEMPLATE/blob/dev/CONFIGURATION.md) instead.
 Note that Taito CLI is optional (see [usage without Taito CLI](DEVELOPMENT.md#usage-without-taito-cli)).